intercom/intercom-node/README.md

 ## Beta

-This client library is in active development, and should not be used in production software yet.
+This client library is in active development.
+Full API documentation can be found [here](https://doc.intercom.io/api/).

 ## Testing